Drag freight

 A drag freight is a long, slow, high-tonnage railroad train, often carrying commodities such as coal or ore.
 Compared to "fast freight" trains, drag freight trains have a very low power-to-weight ratio, making them somewhat unpredictable on steep grades or hilly routes.
 This causes many dispatchers to be extremely conservative with how they handle drag freights, especially when they share lines with higher priority fast freights and passenger trains.

 Power

-Before and during WWI and into the 1920s, large locomotives such as the 2-8-2 Mikado or mainly larger types like Articulated locomotives were typically used for drag freight operations.
+Before and during WWI and into the 1920s, large locomotives such as the 2-8-2 Mikado or mainly larger types like articulated locomotives or larger rigid-frame wheel arrangements such as the 2-10-4 Texas were typically used for drag freight operations.

 After the railroads dieselized, heavy duty diesel locomotives (typically six-axle units, to improve adhesion) were used for the drag freights.
 Multiple unit operations allowed one person to control multiple locomotives.
-As many as 4-11 locomotives may be used for a heavy haul drag freight.
-Attempts were made to develop ultra large locomotives for this purpose, for example the Union Pacific DDA40X and gas-turbine locomotives.
+As many as 4 to 11 locomotives may be used for a heavy haul drag freight.
+Attempts were made to develop ultra-large locomotives for this purpose, such as the Union Pacific DDA40X and gas-turbine locomotives.

 When AC traction motors and thyristor inverters became available, locomotives such as EMD SD70MAC and the GE AC4400CW replaced the older EMD SD40 on a three-for-two basis.